JAC-CS-Game-Programming-F23/Project-Template/Sample-Proposal/README.md

 ## 📃 Requirements

-{% note %}
+> [!note]

-**Note:** This was a web project so that's why you'll see requirements about logging in and uploading data which for you is irrelevant.
+> This was a web project so that's why you'll see requirements about logging in and uploading data which for you is irrelevant.
 Focus more on the requirements describing actions taken for gameplay.

-{% endnote %}

 1. The user shall register to be able to login.
 2. The user shall login to be able to play a game.